kvannotten/pcd/README.md

 Downloading and listening to podcasts should be simple.
 It doesn't require massively complex interfaces that eat all your memory and CPU.

 Pcd is a simple CLI tool that does nothing more than downloading your favorite podcasts.
 It doesn't run in the background, it doesn't eat all your memory and/or cpu.
-Everything that needs to be done is your responsability.
+Everything that needs to be done is your responsibility.

 ## Why?